payalpatra/Dynamic-KPI-Dashboard/README.md

  * The User can access the KPI charts as well as download them in PDF format.
  * The User can Join the Proffessional chat room to get important information.
  * The User can check the roles of other users in the users section of the application.
+ * The User can check the details of all the customers and status of the order.
  * The User can check the task deadlines and the employee that needs to complete the tasks.

 ## Admin Role